Radical Bakers Gathering, learn and share practical skills.

 There is a taxi rank just outside Shrewsbury train station with accessible taxis but it is MUCH cheaper to book a cab from a local company like Comet Cabs 01743 344444, or Vincent Cabs 01743 367777.
 Vincents also have a booking office just across the road from the station.
 With 3+ people, a cab should work out as cheap as the bus.

-Weekend ticket holders are welcome to sell grown, hand made, second hand and up-cycled goods in our Saturday lunchtime market and car-booty.
+Weekend ticket holders are welcome to sell grown, hand made (by you), second hand and up-cycled goods in our Saturday lunchtime market and car-booty.
+Sorry, no imported goods.
 You must supply your own table or you are welcome to fly-pitch.
 There is also our Preserving and Fermenting corner where you can bring your produce to sell or swap.

 We accept applications from traders who are offering free workshops in keeping with our theme of food and practical skills.
 The things you are trading must be hand made by you, second hand, or compatible with our goal of becoming more sustainable.
 You can ask for donations towards material costs for workshops although we don’t want lack of money to be a barrier to people taking part.
 If you feel that your offering fulfills our criteria, then please email us a proposal including pictures of your structure, a full price list of your products and details of the free workshops you are offering.
 We do not charge a pitch fee although successful applicants will have to purchase weekend tickets for each staff member.
 We do not have many traders.